 The CPSC issues a recall when it finds a significant risk of accident or injury to consumers.
 The risk might be from a defect in the product or its violation of safety standards.
 Consumer complaints are a key way in which the CPSC learns of dangerous products.

 Surprisingly, companies that make or sell unsafe products have no legal duty to initiate a recall.
 Sometimes, a manufacturer voluntarily initiates the process.
 It may do this to reduce its liability for accidents and injuries or in anticipation of a government-ordered recall.

 Children are Most at Risk

-More than a third of product recalls each year involve recalled toys and baby products.
+More than a third of recalls each year involve recalled toys and baby products.
 Toy accidents alone accounted for more than 220,000 injuries treated in hospital emergency rooms during 2006.
 Most of these accidents and injuries involved children younger than 15.
 Unsafe toys killed 22 children in 2006 and 26 in 2005.

 Responding to a Product Recall